Arithmetics of homogeneous spaces over $p$-adic function fields: Local-global principle and weak approximation

-Note that in the case where $k$ is a number field and $F$ is a finite $\Gamma_k$-module, the group $\Sha^1_\omega(k,\wh{F})$ is always finite by application of Chebotarev's theorem and the inflation-restriction sequence.
+Note that in the case where $k$ is a number field and $F$ is a finite $\Gamma_k$-module, the defect of weak approximation on the quotient $F \backslash \SL_n$ (for some embedding $F \hookrightarrow \SL_{n,k}$) is explained by the group $\Sha^1_\omega(k,\wh{F})$.
+This group is always finite by an application of Chebotarev's theorem and the inflation-restriction sequence, hence weak weak approximation always holds.
 However, showing the finiteness (or the countability) of $\Sha^2_\omega(K,F')$ for a $p$-adic function field $K$ seems to be a difficult task in general.
-In fact, we have the following \begin{prop} Over $K = \Qbb_p(t)$, there is a finite $\Gamma_K$-module $F$ with $\Sha^2_\omega(K,F)$ uncountable. \end{prop} \begin{proof} From the proof of \cite[Proposition 3.5]{HSS}, we find a $K$-torus $T$ such that $\Sha^1_\omega(K,T)$ is infinite.
-In fact, the construction in {\it loc. cit.} shows that $\Sha^1_\omega(K,T)$ is uncountable because $\Qbb_p$ is uncountable.
-By Ono's Lemma \cite[Theorem 1.5.1]{ono}, there are an integer $n \ge 1$, quasi-split $K$-tori $Q, R$, and an isogeny $Q \to T^n \times_K R$.
-Let $F$ be the kernel of this isogeny.
-By the fact that $\H^1(L,Q) = \H^1(L,R) = 0$ for any overfield $L/K$ and $\Sha^2_\omega(K,Q) = 0$ (Lemma \ref{lmQuasiTrivialTorusPAdic}), the long exact sequence associated with the exact sequence
+In fact, we have the following